nuruzunog1/traveia-privacy-policy/traveia-privacy-policy.md

 - **Usage Data:** Pages or screens viewed, features used, time spent in the app, quiz responses, and destination interactions (views, saves, shares)
 - **Device Information:** Device type, operating system version, unique device identifiers, and mobile network information
 - **Log Data:** IP address, browser type, access timestamps, and crash reports
-- **Location Data:** We do **not** collect precise GPS location.
-We may infer approximate region based on your stated country of residence or IP address solely to improve recommendation relevance
+- - **Location Data:** When you use the "Visited" verification feature, we access your device's precise GPS location, with your explicit permission, solely to calculate your distance from a destination and confirm your visit.
+This location data (coordinates and calculated distance) is processed momentarily on your device and is **not stored** on our servers — only the resulting verification status and the date of verification are saved to your account.
+For general recommendation purposes unrelated to visit verification, we may separately infer an approximate region based on your stated country of residence or IP address

 ### 2.3 Information from Third Parties